vercel/next.js/docs/routing/dynamic-routes.md

 - Pages that are statically optimized by [Automatic Static Optimization](/docs/advanced-features/automatic-static-optimization.md) will be hydrated without their route parameters provided, i.e `query` will be an empty object (`{}`).

   After hydration, Next.js will trigger an update to your application to provide the route parameters in the `query` object.

-  If your application cannot tolerate this behavior, you can opt-out of static optimization by capturing the query parameter in `getInitialProps`.